The Cactus League: Synopsis

 The Cactus League presents stories from multiple narrators in Scottsdale, Arizona, the home of Salt River Fields, the spring training facility of the Los Angeles Lions professional baseball team.
 Each of the novel's nine chapters are told from the perspective of a different narrator, with each chapter preceded by narration from an unnamed veteran sportswriter who discusses how each of their various stories are interlinked and provides philosophical musings about baseball and life in general.
 The story of Jason Goodyear, the handsome and famous star outfielder for the Lions, is a common thread throughout each of the chapters.
 Although he appears to be very straight-laced and respectable to outsiders, over the course of the novel it is revealed that Jason has recently been divorced by his wife and lost the vast majority of his wealth due to a serious gambling addiction.

 The first chapter tells the story of Michael Taylor, an aging batting coach struggling to stay relevant with the Lions.
 The book opens with Michael and his wife returning to their Arizona house for the start of spring training, only to find that squatters have broken into it during the off-season.
 The house is trashed and many of the belonging have been stolen, including Michael's prized Cadillac.
 Undeterred, he cleans the house himself and prepares for the season.
 When he later finds the stolen Cadillac parked outside a restaurant, he smashes it with a baseball bat.
 The second chapter focuses on Tamara Rowland, a middle-aged divorcée who attempts to engage baseball players in casual sexual experiences each spring training season.
 She ends up spending an evening Jason Goodyear, and they trespass at Taliesin West, the former winter home of architect Frank Lloyd Wright, where Jason gets arrested after damaging property and starting a fire.
-The next chapter features Herb Allison, a legendary sports agent recently confined to a wheelchair due to an injury.
+The next chapter features Herb Allison, a legendary sports agent who recently started using a wheelchair due to an injury.
 He hires Sara, an attractive physical therapy assistant with a dark past, to become his new assistant.
 They bail Jason out of jail after his arrest, and Herb tries to navigate the resulting scandal.